 Blue Canyon tour

 Remember to only ascend places where your guide says is safe and ok to get on.
-Blue Canyon is made of fragile sandstone and mudstone and has taken millions of years to form.
+Blue Canyon is made of fragile sandstone and mudstone and it has taken millions of years to form.
 Marvel and enjoy another of Mother Nature’s handiwork.

 Our tour ended back at the Second Mesa village, and we called it a day with a satisfying dinner of blue corn fry-bread and beef stew at the Hopi Cultural Center restaurant.